History of Niš: Contemporary history

 In the first few years after the war, Niš was recovering from the damage.
 The tram system in Niš started to run in November 1930.
 The national airline Aeroput included Niš as a regular destination for the route Belgrade—Niš—Skopje—Thessaloniki in 1930.

 During the time of German occupation in World War II, the first Nazi concentration camp in Yugoslavia was located near Niš.
 On February 12, 1942, 147 prisoners staged a mass escape.
+In September 1943, the Germans established the Dulag 413 transit camp for Italian Military Internees in the city.
 In 1944 the city was heavily bombed by the Allies.
-On October 14, 1945, after a long and exhausting battle, the 7th German SS Division 'Prince Eugen' was defeated and Niš was liberated by the Bulgarian Army, and Partisans.
+On October 14, 1945, after a long and exhausting battle, the 7th SS Volunteer Mountain Division Prinz Eugen was defeated and Niš was liberated by the Bulgarian Army, and Partisans.
 The city was heavily bombed by the Allies in 1944 along with other cities in Axis Serbia.

 In 1996, Niš was the first city in Serbia to stand against the government of Slobodan Milošević.
 A coalition of democratic opposition parties called Zajedno (Together) won the local elections in Niš in 1996.
 The first democratic mayor of the City of Niš was Zoran Živković, who later became the Prime Minister of Serbia in 2003.
 On May 7, 1999, it was the site of the NATO Cluster bombing of Niš that resulted in many civilian casualties and no military losses.
 During the local elections held in September 2004, Smiljko Kostić of Nova Srbija was elected as mayor.
 The democratic party provoked a referendum to recall Kostić in November 2005.
 The majority voted against recall.
 In the local elections held in May 2008, the Democratic Party, G17+ and the coalition assembled around the Socialist Party of Serbia won, and Miloš Simonović from the Democratic party became the elected mayor.